Two grants, each of £1,000, will be awarded annually to each teacher-higher education team.

 The purpose of these resources are to provide teachers and students with the information and skills required to be able to conduct a sophisticated investigation into UK crime patterns using GIS mapping techniques using primary and secondary data.
 An interactive online version of this resource is available here.

 2014: Alan Parkinson (King's Ely School) and Dr Benjamin Hennig (University of Oxford).
 'LondonMapper: exploring a World city through Census Data'

 By focusing on London, this project provides a context which has national relevance, but is on a more manageable scale.
 A framework has been produced for using Census data and a range of visually stunning maps to support imaginative enquiry work, which will also extend students’ critical thinking as they explore the sprawling city of London.

-In the past, the scheme offered different opportunities to individual teachers.
+Prior to 2014, the grant scheme offered different opportunities to individual teachers.
 Recipients included:

-2011: Samantha Coulson: (William Farr CE School).
-'Geography of Film - Scheme of Work'.
-This project explores geographical issues through the medium of film by giving context to theory.
+This project explored geographical issues through the medium of film by giving context to theory.
 Using a variety of film clips pupils will investigate how film instils a sense of place, culture and change over time.